MarcoMeter/neroRL/docs/training.md

 ## --out
 It specifies the path for outputting files such as the tensorboard summary and the model's checkpoints.
 If not specified, these will be saved in the folder `summaries` and `checkpoints` using the current path.

+## --seed
+Sets the seed for the entire training procedur for reproducibility.

+## --compile
+Whether to compile the model before training.
+As of PyTorch 2.0.0, this feature is extremly unstable.
+It is not available on Windows yet.

+## --low-mem
+Whether to reduce the usage of GPU memory.
+Given this mode all training data is sampled and stored on the CPU.
+Upon optimization, mini batches are moved one by one to the GPU for optimization.
+This I/O traffic notably hurts the wall-time.

 ## Example